Dortmanna berteroi (A.DC.) Kuntze

 Hybridizes freely with other members of this genus[

-A juice pressed from the leaves is used in the treatment of toothache[
+]) pressed from the leaves is used to relieve the pain of toothache[

 The plant is smoked as an intoxicant[